beardedpayton/labelcious/README.md

     That's a really good question.
 Give me a little bit and I'll get back to you.

   wont fix: false

+  # custom labels start here, everything above is native GitHub labels that come with every repo
   docs: >
     Love this!
 We should include this in our docs.
 Since @beardedpayton is over our docs he will handle it!